ispras/qdt/README.md

 - `apt-get` command must be used everywhere instead of `apt`

-- Python 3.2 grammar version is too old and does not supported by the toolset.
+- Python 3.2 grammar version is too old and does not supported by the toolkit.
 I.e. only Python 2 can be used.

 - `python-pip` package is too old.